 Pothole cases are never easy.
 But our law firm handles serious injury and wrongful death claims.
 If you have suffered a serious injury from a pothole, it is worth taking the time to call us and explore your options.

 The condition of our roads has gotten worse in recent years.
 Why?
 The downturn in the economy has led to budget shortfalls.
-In Maryland, things are getting a little better with the economy improving from the ridiculous revenues from the casinos.
+In Maryland, things got a little better with the economy improving and the ridiculous revenues from the casinos.
 Now with COVID-19, Maryland is going to have even less than its already paltry budget to fix potholes.